followmyutopia/devextreme-documentation/api-reference/30 Data Layer/Query/3 Methods/Methods.md

 <!--shortDescription-->
-This section describes the methods used to access the data associated with the Query.
+This section describes methods that perform operations on data associated with the **Query**.
 <!--/shortDescription-->

 <!--fullDescription-->